gongahkia/bus-nephew/README.md

 Hardware integration features are provided as-is for educational and experimental purposes.
 Users are responsible for ensuring proper setup and safe operation of any connected devices.

+## Contact

+This project is created and maintained by Gabriel Ong.
+Please contact him at [gabrielzmong@gmail.com](mailto:gabrielzmong@gmail.com).

 ## Reference

 `Bus Nephew`'s Web App display was largely inspired by [Mini Metro](https://dinopoloclub.com/games/mini-metro/)'s minimalist design.